-- 1. MUST include the policy identifier that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers as specified in Section 9.3.1 or identifiers defined by the CA in its Certificate Policy and/or Certification Practice Statement), and - 2.
+- MUST include the policy identifier specified in Section 9.3.1 that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers as specified in Section 9.3.1 or identifiers defined by the CA in its Certificate Policy and/or Certification Practice Statement), and - 2.
 MUST NOT contain the "anyPolicy" identifier (2.5.29.32.0).

-A Certificate issued after 31 January 2017 to a Subordinate CA that issues Code Signing Certificates and is an Affiliate of the Issuing CA:
+A Certificate issued after 31 January 2017 to a Subordinate CA that issues Code Signing Certificates and is an affiliateAffiliate of the Issuing CA: